paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 ## 5. Identity Proofing and Verification
 The following sections list the requirements CSPs must follow to identity proof an individual at each identity assurance level.
+The requirements for each identity assurance level are derived to ensure the claimed identity is the actual identity of the person attempting to gain access to a system **and** at-scale attacks are difficult to execute without significant time and cost.

 ### Random Thoughts That May Become Requirements Later

-- Phone verification must not be via soft phones such as Google Voice or Skype.
 - Human-in-the-loop for remote video proofing.
 Perhaps if we allow at IAL3?
-- CSP must determine the minimum attributes required to uniquely resolve an identity in their target population of potential users

 - user can't pause session and return later.
 Or maybe allow a small window
 - Visual match to photo id vs. combo of visual and automated match
 - Subjects may remain pseudonymous at RP's at both IAL2 or 3.  pseudonymous pseudonymity
 - Allow KYC in as IAL2?
 - Allow mobile in as IAL2?
-- Trusted referee (canadian language), vouchee (already proofed-kind of happens in places like HSIN) or notary

 #### 5.1.1 General Requirements per Identity Assurance Level
 For levels 2 and above: